Akuu29/todo-in-life/README.md

 ### Setup
 #### Client
-Execute the following command in the project root.
+Execute the following command in the project ./client.
 ```powershell
 # Install the dependencies for React
 npm install